 Current Trail Conditions:

-ATV Trails remain open unless the fire danger reaches "Very High" or higher.
+ATV Trails that are open, will remain open unless the fire danger reaches "Very High" or higher.
 Please refer to this link to check out the current fire danger: http://dnr.wi.gov/topic/forestfire/restrictions.html

 Washburn County is home to the ATV Scenic Tour, highlighting over 35 points of interest along the 100+ mile ATV system.
 Find out more about the scenic tour here.
 For assistance in planning your ATV getaway to Washburn County, visit our "Request Information" page and order your ATV map, scenic tour brochure and more!